Codium-ai/codiumai-vscode-release/README.md

 > #### TL;DR:

 > - Click on the `Generate Tests` button above a function/class/method name
-> - Use CodiumAI side panel to generate tests for a function/class/method
+> - Use CodiumAI quick actions left panel to generate tests for behaviors and to get inline code suggestions
 > - Use CodiumAI's keybinding shortcut - mac: `cmd+ctrl+c` | linux: `alt+shift+c` | windows: `ctrl+win+z`
 > - Select code -> right click -> Choose "CodiumAI - Generate Tests"
 > - Or just use the command palette and select "CodiumAI - Generate Tests"

-#### Generate tests
+#### Generate tests and Code Suggestions

-Generate tests for a function or a class, using the `Test this class/function/method` button above a function/class/method name:
+Generate tests for a function, a class or a method, using the `Test this class/function/method` button above a function/class/method name:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/GenerateTests.png)

-Generate tests for code snippet, by selecting the code you want to test, right-click on it and choose `CodiumAI - Generate Tests` option:
+Generate tests for code snippets by selecting the code you want to test, right-clicking on it and choosing `CodiumAI - Generate Tests` option:

 ![](https://raw.githubusercontent.com/Codium-ai/codiumai-vscode-release/main/media/docs/GenerateTestsForSnippet.png)